-- To obtain and maintain a hazardous wastes registry as a generator of hazardous wastes; - Depending on the kind and amount of hazardous wastes, the approval of a management plan must be obtained from the federal environmental agency; - To keep record of hazardous wastes movements with a log book; - Not to store hazardous wastes longer than six months, unless a special permit is obtained from the federal environmental agency;
+- To obtain and maintain a hazardous wastes registry as a generator of hazardous wastes; - Depending on the kind and amount of hazardous wastes, the approval of a management plan must be obtained from the federal environmental agency; - To keep record of hazardous wastes movements with a log book; - Not to store hazardous wastes longer than six months, unless a special permit is obtained from the federal environmental agency; - If any of the management activities is carried out through a third party, the third party must hold the corresponding federal permit to perform such activity; - All stages of wastes management must be documented in the official form approved by the federal environmental agency; and - Hazardous wastes generated must be annually reported using the official form approved by the federal competent environmental agency.

-Air Pollutant Emissions

-Hazardous Wastes Management (including collection, transportation, recycling, storage and final disposal)

-Description and Jurisdiction

-- If any of the management activities is carried out through a third party, the third party must hold the corresponding federal permit to perform such activity; - All stages of wastes management must be documented in the official form approved by the federal environmental agency; and - Hazardous wastes generated must be annually reported using the official form approved by the federal competent environmental agency.

-Special and Non-hazardous Wastes Management

-The applicable laws for the management of special or non-hazardous wastes are of local jurisdiction.
+REGULATIONS Description and Jurisdiction Permit Special and Non-hazardous The applicable laws for the management of special or Wastes Management non-hazardous wastes are of local jurisdiction.
 Pursuant to such local laws, facilities that manage these kinds of wastes must carry out such management in compliance with obligations similar to those applicable to the management of hazardous wastes mentioned above.

-Soil Contamination

-Pursuant to the General Environmental Law, soil contamination by hazardous wastes is an environmental liability and must be remediated with the prior approval of the federal environmental agency.
+Soil Contamination Pursuant to the General Environmental Law, soil contamination by hazardous wastes is an environmental liability and must be remediated with the prior approval of the federal environmental agency.
 Title transfer of a contaminated site must be pre-approved by the federal environmental agency, which will rule on the responsible party for the future remediation thereof.
 However, the parties to the title transfer transaction may freely agree on which of them will be responsible thereof.

-In general terms, any violation of the Environmental Regulations may be sanctioned with any of the following penalties:

-- Warning;

-- Fine in an amount of eight to 50,000 times the general minimum wage in Mexico City (also applicable in Ciudad Juárez, Chihuahua);

-- Temporary or permanent closure of the facilities;
+Sanctions In general terms, any violation of the Environmental Regulations may be sanctioned with any of the following penalties: Warning; Fine in an amount of eight to 50,000 times the general minimum wage in Mexico City (also applicable in Ciudad Juárez, Chihuahua); Temporary or permanent closure of the facilities;

 - Administrative arrest for up to 36 hours;

+- Administrative affect for up to 30 hours,

 - Suspension or revocation of permits; and

 - Community service order.

-Sanctions